Hector Luis Bustamante

-Héctor Luis Bustamante (born March 12, 1972) is a Colombian-American actor.
+Héctor Luis Bustamante is a Colombian-American actor.
 He is best known for his emotionally-charged performance as Pedro Vera in the 2008 original LMN movie Little Girl Lost: The Delimar Vera Story.
-He current stars in the American short virtual reality project Carne y Arena (Flesh and Sand) written and directed by Alejandro González Iñárritu.
+He currently stars in the American short virtual reality project Carne y Arena (Flesh and Sand) written and directed by Alejandro González Iñárritu.
 Carne y Arena was awarded the first Special Achievement Academy Award in over 20 years by the Academy of Motion Picture Arts and Sciences.

 Early life

 He was born Héctor Luis Bustamante Durango in Medellín, Colombia to Dagoberto Bustamante and Aracelly Durango.
 Bustamante and his family moved to the United States when he was 12.
 Bustamante is an alumnus of the 1989 Governor's School of New Jersey as an art scholar.
 His first theatrical role was in a Hackensack High School production of West Side Story, which was well received and led him to roles in several other productions, though his drama teacher told him that he would never be a professional actor because his accent was too thick for American TV.

 Bustamante focused on art and started working as a graphic designer.
 By age 19, he was the art director for New Jersey Golf magazine.